History of geodesy: Prime meridian and standard of length

 As Carlos Ibáñez e Ibáñez de Ibero stated.
 If precision metrology had needed the help of geodesy, it could not continue to prosper without the help of metrology.
 Indeed, how to express all the measurements of terrestrial arcs as a function of a single unit, and all the determinations of the force of gravity with the pendulum, if metrology had not created a common unit, adopted and respected by all civilized nations, and if in addition one had not compared, with great precision, to the same unit all the rulers for measuring geodesic bases, and all the pendulum rods that had hitherto been used or would be used in the future?
 Only when this series of metrological comparisons would be finished with a probable error of a thousandth of a millimeter would geodesy be able to link the works of the different nations one with another, and then proclaim the result of the measurement of the Globe.

 In 1855, the Dufour map (French: Carte Dufour), the first topographic map of Switzerland for which the metre was adopted as the unit of length, won the gold medal at the Exposition Universelle.
 However, the baselines for this map were measured in 1834 with three toises long measuring rods calibrated on a toise made in 1821 by Jean Nicolas Fortin for Friedrich Georg Wilhelm von Struve.
 The Spanish standard, a geodetic measuring device calibrated on the metre devised by Carlos Ibáñez e Ibáñez de Ibero and Frutos Saavedra Meneses, was also displayed by Jean Brunner at the Exhibition.
 The Spanish standard consisted of two platinum and copper rulers, each 4 metres long, forming a metallic thermometer when superimposed.
 As early as 1834, Bessel had used bimetallic rulers constituting a metallic thermometer, according to the method already used by Borda and Lavoisier for the arc measurement between Dunkirk and Barcelona.
-The results of the comparisons of the four rulers that maked up the measuring devices with each other and with the standard that had been used to calibrate them were calculated meticulously by the method of least squares.
+The results of the comparisons of the four rulers that made up the measuring devices with each other and with the standard that had been used to calibrate them were calculated meticulously by the method of least squares.